Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Problem statement

 \subsection{Comparison with previous problem formulations}

-To the best of our knowledge, the problem described above is novel, having only appeared explicitly in a preliminary work of ours~\citep{borges2024selective}, and implicitly in the concurrent work of \citet{kahl_values_2024}.
-We now briefly discuss related formulations appearing in the literature.
+\new{To the best of our knowledge, the problem described above has not appeared explicitly in the literature before, except in our preliminary work~\citep{borges2024selective} and implicitly in the concurrent work of \citet{kahl_values_2024}.} We now briefly discuss related formulations appearing in the literature.

 Many papers have proposed and evaluated uncertainty measures for semantic segmentation; these works are relevant since any uncertainty measure can be turned into a confidence score by taking its negative.